PyMySQL/mysqlclient/README.md

 * `$ sudo apt-get install python3-dev default-libmysqlclient-dev build-essential`  # Debian / Ubuntu
 * `% sudo yum install python3-devel mysql-devel`  # Red Hat / CentOS

+If you still experience errors from pip regarding 'legacy-install-failure' or 'Python.h: No such file or directory', you have to specify the correct python3-dev library for your python interpreter like so:

+* `$ sudo apt-get install python3.10-dev`   # Debian / Ubuntu

+instead of:

+* `$ sudo apt-get install python3-dev`   # Debian / Ubuntu

 Then you can install mysqlclient via pip now:

 ```